 The Columbia River Gorge’s waterfalls offer spectacular hikes and envy-worthy photo opportunities.
 The most well-known waterfall, Multnomah Falls, is just the beginning.
 As a ribbon of water plummets 620 feet, it’s the second highest year-round waterfall in the U.S.

-Hike to the Benson Bridge, a .25-mile hike from the visitor center, an option for most visitors.
-Or take the 1.2-mile hike to the top of the falls, don’t forget the water bottle.
+First hike to the Benson Bridge, a .25-mile hike from the visitor center, an option for most visitors.
+Or take the 1.2-mile hike to the top of the falls.
+And don’t forget the water bottle.

 Don’t skip the other waterfalls along the Columbia River Scenic Highway (Hwy.
 30), the crowds diminish and scenery increases.